rachfop/takomo-docs/docs/examples/custom-resolver-with-stack-dependencies.md

 ## Custom Resolver

-The custom resolver takes the name of a stack in **otherStack** property and uses it to query the stack's creation time.
-The stack name is also assigned to the resolver's dependencies property, making the stack a dependency for the stack where the resolver is used.
+The custom resolver takes the stack path of a stack in **otherStack** property and uses it to query the stack's creation time.
+The given stack path is also assigned to the resolver's dependencies property, making the stack a dependency of the stack where the resolver is used.

 ```javascript title="resolvers/stack-creation-time.js"
 module.exports = {